"It is the darkness that is the light, and the stillness that is the dancing"

 From these times, when the Goddess was worshiped as the giver and sustainer of life, honoured as the Divine, women have danced to celebrate, worship and express through ritual and festivity, the aspects of life, the Divine, the seasons, the animals, the crops.

 Dances were done to honour and usher in the seasons as they changed.
 Dances were and are still done to mark a rite of passage, such as a girl becoming a woman or a boy becoming a man.
-So to precisely describe belly dancing history and to try to tack down the actual origin of Middle Eastern dance as we know it today, I feel is unnecessary.
+So to precisely describe belly dancing history and to try to tack down the actual origin of it as we know it today, I feel is unnecessary.

 Now when we enquire into belly dancing history as to the origins of 'Belly Dance', the modernisation or westernisation of Middle Eastern Dance, the most common hypothesis is that this name 'belly dance' was given to it by an American translation of the French name for it 'dance du ventre'.